 Some sources have suggested that “corticosteroids” should be avoided during the COVID-19 epidemic.
-This advice is not directed at people with asthma and their health professionals who use inhaled corticosteroid-based preventer or those with asthma who need to use oral corticosteroids to manage their flare-ups (attacks).
+This advice is not directed at people who use types of corticosteroids to manage their asthma.
+People with asthma should continue to use their prescribed asthma preventer medications during the COVID-19 pandemic.

-The corticosteroid in your asthma preventer inhaler doesn’t affect your body’s ability to fight against viral infections like coronavirus.
+People with asthma should not stop their prescribed inhaled corticosteroid preventer medication.
+Stopping preventer treatment often leads to worsening asthma.
+The corticosteroid in your preventer does not affect your body’s ability to fight against viral infections like COVID-19.

-We strongly urge people to be considerate of their purchasing so that everyone can access what they need.
-Stockpiling medications is resulting in challenges for people to access vital medication and placing them at risk.
+Further to this, we urge people to be considerate of their purchasing so that everyone can access what they need.
+People with asthma are advised to have access to at least 30 days of their prescription medications.

 - The MedAdvisor App

 - TerryWhite Chemmart (deliver)

 - Other options include the Priceline Pharmacy App and The Chemist Warehouse App

 Read the advice around buying medicines online here